Calphalon is one of the most highly regarded cookware brands in the world.

 Cooktop Compatibility: The stainless steel cookware is compatible with all cooktops.
 The non-stick cookware is compatible with all cooktops except induction.

 Cleaning: Calphalon claims this collection is dishwasher-safe, but I always recommend handwashing premium cookware to avoid unnecessary damage from high temperatures, harsh detergents, and contact with sharp utensils.
 Check out my guide to cleaning Calphalon hard-anodized cookware for more details.

 Downsides: The most significant downside of Calphalon Contemporary cookware is the price.
 It’s premium cookware that demands a premium price.
-Besides the cost, there are a few other downsides: food sticks if you don’t use the proper techniques, you can’t use metal utensils with the non-stick pans, and the lids occasionally seem too light allowing steam to escape.
+Besides the cost, food sticks if you don’t use the proper techniques, you can’t use metal utensils with the non-stick pans, and the lids occasionally seem too light allowing steam to escape.

 Bottom Line: If you’re looking for cookware that heats up fast and evenly, has an elegant and functional design, and it’s constructed to last, yes you should buy Calphalon Contemporary.
 If you’re on a tight budget, prefer a flashy, colorful design, or need induction-compatible non-stick cookware, you should keep shopping (check out my other cookware reviews).